Jim Parsons Has Tips For New Actor Playing Sheldon Cooper On ‘Big Bang Theory’ Spinoff

 While Parsons is looking to shed new light on his best-known character, he’s also exploring his political side with a six-part SiriusXM series, Jim Parsons is Too Stupid for Politics.

-That leaves Parsons’ Big Bang Theory co-star Johnny Galecki to answer questions about where the show, now into the second half of its tenth season and not yet renewed for another year, is headed.
+That leaves Parsons’ Big Bang Theory co-star Johnny Galecki to answer questions about where the show, now into the second half of its 10th season, and not yet renewed for another year, is headed.
 Galecki told Entertainment Weekly this week that although the show is not yet confirmed for Season 11, the people working behind the scenes are not treating the upcoming episodes as the show’s last, at least not yet.

 “We’re very much talking about [the show’s future] right now, and it seems that the writers are very confident and excited that they can write some more after this year, which is an incredible testament to them.

-“If they’re confident that they can do more, then I know that we”re still having a great time with it on stage, so hopefully a bit longer.”
+“If they’re confident that they can do more, then I know that we’re still having a great time with it on stage, so hopefully a bit longer.”

-Less than two weeks ago CBS Entertainment president Glenn Gellar told The Hollywood Reporter contract talks were continuing and that he was “guardedly optimistic” about the show’s future.
-During the last round of cast negotiations, which locked Parsons, Galecki and Kaley Cuoco into contracts through to the end of Season 10, the trio reportedly got $1 million per episode for the aging series.
+Less than two weeks ago, CBS Entertainment president Glenn Gellar told The Hollywood Reporter that contract talks were continuing and that he was “guardedly optimistic” about the show’s future.
+During the last round of cast negotiations, which locked Parsons, Galecki, and Kaley Cuoco into contracts through to the end of Season 10, the trio reportedly got $1 million per episode for the aging series.

 While Parsons spoke to ET Canada about his new radio show — which he said grew out of his tendency to become passionate about things he admitted he didn’t fully understand — he joined his co-star Galecki in expressing a desire to stay with The Big Bang Theory for the long haul.
 Parsons dismissed the idea he might bolt from the fictional Pasadena apartment building he’s called home for a decade.